 The following is a seven-point checklist for items that should look for when you are buying for your real estate investing business.
 Some of these clauses may be found in some form or another in the “standard” real estate contract which is used in your area.

 1. “And/or assigns” or “and/or Nominees.”
 As the buyer, you want to have the right to assign your contract.
 By placing your name with the words, “and/or assigns,” you don’t automatically give yourself that right; you also must find anything in the contract that says you CAN’T assign and cross that out.
 The words, “and/or nominees” is not as broad, but it has been interpreted as giving the buyer the right to place title in the name of a trust or corporate entity.

 2. Inclusions and Exclusions.
-Most real estate contracts have a clause which specifies what personal property is included in or excluded from the sale.
+Most real estate investing contracts have a clause that specifies what personal property is included in or excluded from the sale.
 Sellers and buyers often forget to specify certain items, which leads to arguments at closing.
 As the buyer, you would prefer the clause, “anything not specifically excluded will be included, whether or not affixed to the property or structures.”

 3. Earnest Money.
-As the buyer, your preference is, “to be held in escrow by escrow agent or title company of buyer’s choice.”
+As the buyer, your preference is, “to be held in escrow by an escrow agent or title company of buyer’s choice.”
 NEVER let the seller hold the escrow himself.

 4. Closing.
 As the buyer, insist on the right to choose the title or escrow company so that you remain in control.
 Also, you want the ability to have as much time as necessary to close.
 Most contracts call for a date certain for closing.
 If the buyer is not ready to close, the seller can hold him in default.
 Here are some tips for buying time: